jeqcho/superrational-ai-agents/README.md

 ## Further Directions

-Evaluate Grok 4.
+Evaluate Grok 4 and Qwen 3 Max.
 I tried using OpenRouter but it failed with `JSONDecodeError`.